rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 Because if you know the shape of the distribution and standard deviation of the distribution, you can compute a lot of things

-Eg. you can reverse look up the probability of the data set
+Eg. you can reverse look up the probability of a given data point.

 **When it does'n apply ?**